ryerbanta/kirk-library-documentation/alma-primo-maintenance.md

 Alma has new releases that come out monthly.
 New and/or improved features are added.
 It is my responsibility to keep up with these changes and train/work with staff, if it is something there is something new that is part of their workflow.

 ### Quarterly:
+* Review and update end-of-terms dates on institutional calendar
 * Compare EBSCO eBook databases new title lists with the title list we currently have in Alma.
 Find titles that have been deleted by EBSCO, and make changes in Alma.
 * Update expiry and purge dates in the employee and student extract scripts (LG301R and LG321R)
 * Update institutional calendar in Alma with upcoming planned closed dates, review for changes in hours, etc